Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 ### DefaultAzureCredential

-The `DefaultAzureCredential` is appropriate for most scenarios where the application is intended to ultimately be run in Azure.
-This is because the `DefaultAzureCredential` combines credentials commonly used to authenticate when deployed, with credentials used to authenticate in a development environment.

-> Note: `DefaultAzureCredential` is intended to simplify getting started with the SDK by handling common scenarios with reasonable default behaviors.
-Developers who want more control or whose scenario isn't served by the default settings should use other credential types.

-The `DefaultAzureCredential` attempts to authenticate via the following mechanisms, in this order, stopping when one succeeds:
+The `DefaultAzureCredential` simplifies authentication while developing applications that deploy to Azure by combining credentials used in Azure hosting environments and credentials used in local development.
+In production, it's better to use a specific credential type so authentication is more predictable and easier to debug. `DefaultAzureCredential` attempts to authenticate via the following mechanisms in this order, stopping when one succeeds:

 ![DefaultAzureCredential authentication flow][default_azure_credential_authflow_image]